In 2015, drink driving contributed to 57 fatalities on Queensland roads – that’s almost one in every 4 fatalities.

 • A class RE licence holder in their first year of riding.

 Mixing drugs or medications with alcohol is another case of car accidents and can be especially dangerous.

 It is illegal to drink alcohol while you are driving, even if your BAC stays below the legal limit.

 If you have been injured in a car accident you may be entitled to compensation.
-Call GC Law on 1300 302 318 for your free consultation.
+Call Our Gold Coast car accident lawyers on 1300 302 318 for your free consultation.